OsbornePro/BTPS-SecPack/docs/index.rst

 The `Installer.ps1 <https://github.com/OsbornePro/BTPS-SecPack/blob/master/Installer.ps1>`_ script is good to go.
 I created a virtual environment and ran everything from scratch to ensure you get the max protection and visibility possible with the least amount of fuss.
 If you experience any trouble please let me know so I am aware and can fix it.
 If you experience any issues or need help, feel free to reach out to me.
 My aim is to make this as easy to get going as possible.
 If something is too difficult or confusing please tell me about it. rosborne@osbornepro.com I am still adding content to this site as it is fairly new.

-**FEATURES COMING SOON**
+**EXPAND THIS PROJECT BY UTILIZING ELASTICSEARCH**

-* **ELK SIEM Tool:** I am going to set up a configuration for the ELK SIEM tool.
-This tool is free for certain uses and offers a purchase if desired.
-It will include `Elasticsearch <https://www.elastic.co/elasticsearch/>`_, `Kibana <https://www.elastic.co/kibana>`_, and `Winlogbeat <https://www.elastic.co/beats/winlogbeat>`_.
-The configuration is going to use the Windows Event Forwarding (WEF) configuration.
+* **ELK SIEM Tool:** I was going to set up a configuration for the ELK SIEM tool, but they make changes so often that it is too much work to keep up with.
+I do not receive donations for this project which discourages me from putting that kind of time in.
+The Elaticsearch tool is free for certain uses and offers a purchase if desired.
+It includes `Elasticsearch <https://www.elastic.co/elasticsearch/>`_, `Kibana <https://www.elastic.co/kibana>`_, and `Elastic Agent <https://www.elastic.co/downloads/elastic-agent>`_.
+The configuration should use the source collection Windows Event Forwarding (WEF) configuration to collect logs using WinRM over HTTPS directly on the Elasticsearch sever, which then locally imports the local Sysmon and local Forwarded Event logs into Elasticsearch.
 The purpose of this is to prevent the need to install agents on the devices in your environment.
 The free version does not offer LDAP authentication unfortunately.
-The configuration will use TLS certificates to encrypt communications on the local host and listen for outside connections if you decide to install other stack programs such as `APM-Server <https://www.elastic.co/apm>`_, `Heartbeat <https://www.elastic.co/beats/heartbeat>`_, or `Metricbeat <https://www.elastic.co/beats/metricbeat>`_. `Winlogbeat <https://www.elastic.co/beats/winlogbeat>`_ logs will be modified to include `GeoIP data <https://www.elastic.co/blog/geoip-in-the-elastic-stack>`_ tags that can be used for mapping IP addresses.
-Default passwords will of course also be changed.
-I will also create a Docker file that can be used to prevent the need for too much manual set up.
-When available it can be obtained from the Official OsbornePro LLC docker site: https://hub.docker.com/orgs/osbornepro
+The configuration will use TLS certificates to encrypt communications on the local host and listen for outside connections.

-* I am **NO** longer planning on integrating the `Virus Total API <https://support.virustotal.com/hc/en-us/articles/115002100149-API>`_ for MD5 hash comparisons.
+* I am **NO** longer planning to integrate the `Virus Total API <https://support.virustotal.com/hc/en-us/articles/115002100149-API>`_ for MD5 hash comparisons.
 This does not provide enough cost per value; however, I included a script to do this in case it is valuable to your situation.
-The script is located here: https://github.com/OsbornePro/BTPS-SecPack/blob/master/Sysmon/HashValidator.ps1
+The script is located here: https://github.com/OsbornePro/BTPS-SecPack/blob/master/Sysmon/HashValidator.ps1 and can be used if desired.
+This will be more beneficial in smaller environments I would think.

 **IMPORTANT:** This **Blue Team PowerShell Security Package**, assumes that you have referenced the `Windows Event Logging Cheat Sheet <https://www.malwarearchaeology.com/cheat-sheets/>`_ for logging in your environment.
 Use `LOG-MD <https://www.imfsecurity.com/free>`_ or `CIS-CAT <https://www.cisecurity.org/cis-benchmarks/>`_ (*an SCAP Tool*) to ensure the recommended logging is configured.
 These logging recommendations adhere to commonly accepted guidelines in the cyber security community.
 Even without the use of this security application, these guidelines should be followed to better assist your organization in the event of a compromise.

 **CODE CONTRIBUTIONS**
 I am always open to suggestions and ideas as well as contributions if anyone wishes to help add to this package.
 Credit will of course be given where credit is due.
-If you wish to contribute I have placed some info on that `HERE <https://github.com/tobor88/BTPS-SecPack/blob/master/CONTRIBUTING.md>`_.
+If you wish to contribute, I have placed info on that `HERE <https://github.com/tobor88/BTPS-SecPack/blob/master/CONTRIBUTING.md>`_.

 **What Purpose Does This Serve?**